techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Protocols.md

 ## Results

-OSI Layers with corresponding protocols per layer:
+1. OSI Layers with corresponding protocols per layer:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/fdb6a016-8401-4492-b684-a514e5a4c83e)

-The use of protocols for networking are determined by formal institutions and are designed according to industry standards.
+2. The use of protocols for networking are determined by formal institutions and are designed according to industry standards.
 This is crucial if you consider that networking protocols enable easy communication internationally.
 Here are some of the more prominent institutions that have created and published networking protocols that are used internationally :

-The Institute of Electrical and Electronics Engineers (IEEE)
+-  The Institute of Electrical and Electronics Engineers (IEEE)

-The Internet Engineering Task Force (IETF)
+ -  The Internet Engineering Task Force (IETF)

-The International Organization for Standardization (ISO)
+-  The International Organization for Standardization (ISO)

-The International Telecommunications Union (ITU)
+-  The International Telecommunications Union (ITU)

-The World Wide Web Consortium (W3C
+-  The World Wide Web Consortium (W3C

-Information captures with Wireshark:
+3. Information captures with Wireshark:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/58ff8aed-32d4-4880-aed8-1ea659bcf275)

+I screened for UDP packages :